No Coin Left Behind: Maximizing Strategic Surplus Against No-Regret Dynamics: Related Work

 \section{Related Work}

-In this section, we provide a detailed overview of the literature surrounding the strategic exploitation of learning algorithms, placing our contributions within the broader landscape of mechanism design and game theory.
+In this section, we provide a detailed overview of the literature surrounding the strategic anticipation of learning algorithms, placing our contributions within the broader landscape of mechanism design and game theory.

-\paragraph{Strategic Exploitation in Mechanism Design and Principal--Agent Problems.} The paradigm of exploiting a learning agent's predictability originated in the field of algorithmic mechanism design.
-The seminal work of \citet{braverman2018selling} and subsequently \citet{cai2023selling} established that in repeated auctions, a strategic seller can leverage the ``mean-based'' property of standard no-regret algorithms (such as EXP3 and MWU) to extract revenue approaching the entire social surplus.
+\paragraph{Strategic Anticipation in Mechanism Design and Principal--Agent Problems.} The paradigm of {exploiting} a learning agent's predictability originated in the field of algorithmic mechanism design.
+The seminal work of \citet{braverman2018selling} and subsequently \citet{cai2023selling} established that in repeated auctions, a strategic seller can leverage the ``mean-based'' property of standard no-regret algorithms (such as EXP3 and MWU) to {extract revenue approaching the entire social surplus}.
 This line of work highlights that without specific format constraints (e.g., no overbidding), the learner's regret guarantees are insufficient to protect their utility. \citet{collina2023efficientpriorfreemechanismsnoregret} further refined this by addressing adversarial states and policy-regret goals, proposing ``stable'' policies to mitigate alignment assumptions.

-Beyond auctions, this perspective has been generalized to Principal--Agent interactions. \citet{lin2024generalized} provide a unified framework for general Stackelberg settings, reducing the repeated interaction to a one-shot approximate best response problem and bounding the principal's utility based on the agent's regret (or swap-regret) guarantees.
-In the specific context of dynamic contracting, \citet{kolumbus2024contracting} demonstrate how a principal can induce a ``free-fall'' in the agent's action space by switching from a linear to a zero-reward contract, effectively securing rewards at zero cost.
-While these works share our core theme—that learning guarantees do not preclude exploitation—they largely operate within complex economic environments (auctions, contracts).
-Our work complements this literature by isolating the phenomenon in the fundamental setting of zero-sum matrix games, attributing exploitability directly to the interplay between the FTRL regularizer's geometry and the discretization of time.